My Pool Day Essentials

 Swim diapers

-For those non potty trained kiddos.
+For those non-potty trained kiddos.
 Also, PSA – THEY ONLY CATCH POOP.
 So, wait to put that thing on until you are at the pool if you would rather not clean out a car seat full of urine.
-And side note, if your kiddo is not fully potty-trained, get an easy-to-remove swimsuit so you can easily switch from a swim diaper to a regular diaper or pull-ups.
+And a side note, if your kiddo is not fully potty-trained, get an easy-to-remove swimsuit so you can easily switch from a swim diaper to a regular diaper or pull-ups.

 Toy bag